-- 4.1.2 We support the LA in its progress towards UNICEF Child Friendly City status and participate in the UNICEF Rights Respecting School programme and are accredited at Silver Level and are working towards Gold accreditation. - 4.2 POOR ATTENDANCE (references to 'absent' children throughout KCSiE 2023) We adopt MCC Attendance Policy and Attendance Strategy and reflect these in our own policies.
-We attend targeted support meetings related to attendance when required. - 4.2.1 We view poor attendance as a safeguarding issue and in accordance with our Attendance Policy, absences are rigorously pursued and recorded.
+We adopt MCC's updated Attendance Policy and Attendance Strategy and reflect these in our own policies.
+We attend targeted support meetings related to attendance when required.

+- 4.2.1 We view poor attendance as a safeguarding issue and in accordance with our Attendance Policy, absences are rigorously pursued and recorded.
 This includes missing individual lessons, as well as being absent or late at Registration.
 Any concerning patterns are reviewed in partnership with the appropriate agencies, we take action to pursue and address all unauthorised absences in order to safeguard the welfare of children in our care. - 4.2.2 Our Attendance Policy identifies how individual cases are managed and how we work proactively with parents/carers to ensure that they understand why attendance is important.
-In certain cases this may form part of an Early Help Assessment (EHA) or a Parenting Contract. - 4.2.3 We implement the statutory and LA requirements in terms of monitoring and reporting children to the CME Team (named unchanged) - 4.2.4 We will follow the Anxiety Based School Avoidance guidance (MCC, updated version May 2023) to assist with strategies for supporting children and young people experiencing anxiety to return to school. - 4.2.5 We will alert the relevant team or authority if a new child who has been expected to attend, does not arrive on the due date.
+In certain cases this may form part of an Early Help Assessment (EHA) or a Parenting Contract. - 4.2.3 We implement the statutory and LA requirements in terms of monitoring and will report children appropriately to the CME Team - 4.2.4 We will follow the Emotional Barriers to School Attendance guidance (MCC, updated September 2024) to assist with strategies for supporting children and young people experiencing anxiety to return to school. - 4.2.5 We will alert the relevant team or authority if a new child who has been expected to attend, does not arrive on the due date.
 (This is in response to learning from local serious case reviews.)